When I was planning my trip to Australia, there was one place that really caught my attention – The Daintree Rainforest.

 8) Daintree Rainforest Walks

-A) Dubuji Boardwalk
+Dubuji Boardwalk

-The Dubuji Boardwalk is a fantastic 45 minute, 1.3 KM loop through the Daintree with several types of landscapes to enjoy including rainforest, swamp, and mangroves.
+The Dubuji Boardwalk is a fantastic 45-minute, 1.3 KM loop through the Daintree with several types of landscapes to enjoy including rainforest, swamp, and mangroves.

 What makes Dubuji even that much better though is that you can pit stop right on Myall Beach before finishing up the trail.

-» The Dubuji Boardwalk Guide I put together will go more in depth about what to expect
+The Dubuji Boardwalk Guide I put together will go more in-depth about what to expect.

-B) Jindalba Boardwalk
+Jindalba Boardwalk

 From massive trees to a variety of wildlife, you will be able to experience it all.

-C) Marjdda Boardwalk
+Marjdda Boardwalk

-Finally there is the 1.1 KM Marjdda boardwalk, located just in between the two.
+Finally, there is the 1.1 KM Marjdda boardwalk, located just in between the two.
 Similarly, you will be able to enjoy the vast variety of plants, wildlife, trees, and more as you make the loop around the boardwalk.

 9) Daintree Experiences

-The next four attractions are unique experiences that would be a great add on to any Daintree Rainforest Tour.
+The next four attractions are unique experiences that would be a great add-on to any Daintree Rainforest Tour.

-A) Mossman Gorge
+Mossman Gorge

 First up is the Mossman Gorge.
-The gorge is one of the most visited places in the Daintree due to the fact that it lays on the south side of the Daintree River.
+The gorge is one of the most visited places in the Daintree due to the fact that it lies on the south side of the Daintree River.
 That means you would not need to take the car ferry across to visit it.

 Once there you can make the loop on the boardwalk to the viewing point and back on the River Circuit Track or you can also decide to add on the longer Rainforest Circuit Track to get further into the forest.

-The Mossman Gorge also offers the chance to jump in the water here and enjoy a refreshing swim.
+Mossman Gorge also offers the chance to jump in the water here and enjoy a refreshing swim.

-» The Mossman Gorge Guide I put together will go more in depth about what to expect
+The Mossman Gorge Guide I put together will go more in-depth about what to expect

-B) Daintree Discovery Centre
+Daintree Discovery Centre

-Another very popular add on to a Daintree Rainforest tour is the Daintree Discovery Centre.
+Another very popular add-on to a Daintree Rainforest tour is the Daintree Discovery Centre.

 Out of all the places in the Daintree, this one is probably the most helpful when it comes to learning what the Daintree is all about.

-Along the whole journey inside you will be given an audio guide and accompanying guide book that will give you all the information you need and more about the Daintree.
+Along the whole journey inside you will be given an audio guide and accompanying guidebook that will give you all the information you need and more about the Daintree.

-» The Daintree Discovery Centre Guide I put together will go more in depth about what to expect
+The Daintree Discovery Centre Guide I put together will go more in-depth about what to expect

-C) Daintree River Cruise
+Daintree River Cruise

 Lastly, is the Daintree River Cruise.
 This is the perfect way to get up close and personal to some of the wildlife in the area.

-The main highlight though on a Daintree River Cruise is the chance to see those crocodiles lurking the shores.
+The main highlight though on a Daintree River Cruise is the chance to see those crocodiles lurking on the shores.
 For about 45-60 minutes you will go up and down the river spotting those crocs and other animals of the Daintree.

-⇒ You can book your Daintree River Cruise experience ahead of time with a highly rated tour company
+You can book your Daintree River Cruise experience ahead of time with a highly-rated tour company

-D) Ocean Safari
+Ocean Safari

-I did not take part of this Ocean Safari boat ride but did do the same type of experience with Ocean Rafting (their sister company) in the Whitsundays.
+I did not take part in this Ocean Safari boat ride but did do the same type of experience with Ocean Rafting (their sister company) in the Whitsundays.
 I would highly recommend this trip!

-⇒ Be sure to book your Ocean Safari Tour ahead of time because they do sell out!!
+Be sure to book your Ocean Safari Tour ahead of time because they do sell out!!

 10) Swimming Holes

-While the ocean will seem inviting, unfortunately it is not the safest place to swim.
+While the ocean will seem inviting, unfortunately, it is not the safest place to swim.
 As mentioned earlier, this is because of the saltwater crocodiles and stingers.

-Instead you can head to some swimming holes not too far away (you can also swim at Mossman Gorge!).
+Instead, you can head to some swimming holes not too far away (you can also swim at Mossman Gorge!).

-A) Emmagen Creek
+Emmagen Creek

-The furthest that a non 4WD drive can make it in the Daintree is to Emmagen Creek (although the last bit of road is unpaved).
+The furthest that a non-4WD drive can make it in the Daintree is to Emmagen Creek (although the last bit of road is unpaved).

-Once parked on the side of the road, continue along the 10 minute path that will bring you to a great swimming hole to enjoy.
+Once parked on the side of the road, continue along the 10-minute path that will bring you to a great swimming hole to enjoy.

 If you are up for it, give the rope swing a try and launch yourself into the water.

-B) Mason’s Café
+Mason’s Café

 There is a great café in the Daintree that also offers access to its swimming hole.